seamusdemora/PiFormulae/AddRealTimeClock.md

 My *motivation* for adding a RTC boils down to this: I wanted to use my RPi in an off-grid application powered by a small solar cell and a battery.
 After working up a power budget, I realized there was ***no way*** to accomplish this without a RTC.
 The RPi uses too much power - [even in *low-power mode*](https://github.com/seamusdemora/PiFormulae/blob/master/RPi4bSleep.md) - to make it a practical component in a battery-powered system.

-You might be wondering - *"What does a RTC have to do with the RPi's power consumption?"* That's a good question - and there's a good answer: To *minimize* the RPi's *energy consumption* (power consumption over time) requires that it be powered off whenever it's not needed.
+You might be wondering: *"What does a RTC have to do with the RPi's power consumption?"* That's a good question - and there's a good answer: To *minimize* the RPi's *energy consumption* (power consumption over time) requires that it be powered off whenever it's not needed.
 If you've owned a RPi for more than 5 minutes, you're aware that there is no power switch; you may also be aware that the RPi has no in-built RTC.
 The only way to remove power from the RPi is to disconnect the USB cable from the RPi's connector - fairly inconvenient for an off-grid application.
-And so - the "system" must maintain some cognizance of its energy burden on the solar cell & battery.

-And so perhaps using a RPi in an off-grid system is like [driving square pegs into round holes](https://en.wikipedia.org/wiki/Square_peg_in_a_round_hole) - a Rube Goldberg invention?
-Think about that for a minute while enjoying [this clip]().

-*Sorry - the html iframe doesn't work here...
-I'll look into this soon - in the meantime, the link above will take you off-site to see the video if you're interested.*

-<iframe src="https://commons.wikimedia.org/wiki/File:Something_for_nothing_(1940).ogv?embedplayer=yes" width="384" height="384" frameborder="0" ></iframe>
+We can insert a switch (relay) in the power line to remove power from the RPI, but once the switch removes power... how do we restore power so that useful work may be resumed?
+This is the RTC function: to restore power to the RPi after some time has passed.

+So the RTC alone does not by itself enable off-grid operation.
+The "system" must maintain cognizance of its energy burden on the sources (e.g. solar cell & battery), and power the system so as to manage the sources.
+By keeping *accurate* time the RTC can maintain a schedule for powering the RPi that ensures it draws zero power when it is not needed, and full power when it is.
+Other sensors in the system may be employed to monitor (for example) battery voltage, thereby enabling the system to override the RTC schedule when necessary.
+Note that this recipe deals only with the selection and integration of an appropriate RTC.

-### Step 1: Select a RTC and Integrate It With the RPi
+### Select a RTC

 After a brief market survey, I selected a [DS3231 real time clock (RTC)](https://www.ebay.com/itm/DS3231-Real-Time-Clock-RTC-Module-for-Raspberry-Pi-Arduino-3-3V-5V-Battery/383739121217).
 At this point I really knew next-to-nothing, but the [DS3231](https://www.maximintegrated.com/en/products/analog/real-time-clocks/DS3231.html) seemed to be in wide use, it seemed to have greater flexibility than many of the alternatives and I could buy one on [eBay for about $3](https://www.ebay.com/itm/383925085990).
 I learned later that my eBay RTC was made with a counterfeit DS3231 - a *word to the wise*.

+### RTC Integration
-***On to the integration***: This is fairly detailed - I wrote this as I did it.
+This is fairly detailed - I wrote this as I did it.
 I've included some steps that are peripheral, and some that may seem trivial.
 If you know what you're doing, feel free to skim through.

 1. Power down your RPi before making the necessary wiring connections to the RTC.